lenderpanel

 Recently asked questions about conveyancing in Newcastle under Lyme

-How does conveyancing in Newcastle under Lyme differ for newly converted properties?
+How does conveyancing in Newcastle under Lyme differ for new build properties?

-Most buyers of new build property in Newcastle under Lyme contact us having been asked by the builder to exchange contracts and commit to the purchase even before the residence is constructed.
-This is because house builders in Newcastle under Lyme typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Newcastle under Lyme come to us having been asked by the builder to sign contracts and commit to the purchase even before the property is constructed.
+This is because house builders in Newcastle under Lyme tend to purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Newcastle under Lyme or who has acted in the same development.

 Last updated